 After the site visit, we will analyze your plans and our notes in order to establish a preliminary budget range.
 This range will help you determine how to proceed.
 If the range is in sync with your investment expectations we are in great shape.
 If not we have a little more work to do in order to value engineer your plans to get them where they need to be.

 This forecast will serve as a baseline for how long we think the project will take to complete.

 Revised Budget and Schedule

-After we have met and reviewed the preliminary budget and schedule, any changes will be addressed in a revised budget and schedule that will be used as we embark on the project together.
-Your budget and schedule will be used many times throughout your project to monitor progress as well as help forecast ordering deadlines and management.
+After we have met and reviewed the preliminary budget and schedule, any changes will be addressed in a revised budget and a schedule that will be used as we embark on the project together.
+Your budget and schedule will be used many times throughout the project to monitor progress as well as help forecast ordering deadlines and management.

 Scope of Work Specifications

 Clarifying the scope of work is a crucial aspect of the preconstruction phase of a project.
 By clearly defining the project specifications before construction begins, we ensure that everyone is on the same page.
 This exercise will list out in detail what is on the table for work and will be reviewed together by the contractor and client, to provide clear expectations for all parties.